Hip bone: Ilium

 Ilium (plural ilia) is the uppermost and largest region.
 It makes up two fifths of the acetabulum.
 It is divisible into two parts: the body and the ala or wing of ilium; the separation is indicated on the top surface by a curved line, the arcuate line, and on the external surface by the margin of the acetabulum.
 The body of ilium forms the sacroiliac joint with the sacrum.
-The edge of the wing of ilium forms the S-shaped iliac crest which is easily located through the skin.
+The superior edge of the wing of ilium forms the S-shaped iliac crest which is easily located through the skin.
 The iliac crest shows clear marks of the attachment of the three abdominal wall muscles.